axis68/tree-menu-list/README.md

   - Keyboard support is not yet implemented.
   - Mouse and touch interactions could be improved.
   - The component could be extended to support custom render functions or additional features.

+## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Opening
 Thank you for visiting this page!
 I hope you found the information helpful.